ye-kyaw-thu/myOCR/README.md

 <img-file-path>\t<text-label>
 ```

-## mytext2pic.sh
+## Text-to-Image Conversion Script

-We used mytext2pic.sh code for conversion of Myanmar sentences into png files.
+We used the `mytext2pic.sh` script to convert Myanmar sentences into PNG image files.
 The code is as follows:

 ```bash
 #!/bin/bash